NBA to resume Saturday; social initiatives bolstered

-Commissioner Adam Silver said in a joint statement Friday with the NBPA that
+Commissioner Adam Silver said in a joint statement earlier Friday with the

-games after the two sides agreed to work together on multiple commitments
+NBPA that games would resume after the two sides agreed to work together on

 "The NBA and its players have agreed to immediately establish a social justice